zardoy/vscode-framework/packages/vscode-framework/docs/03-console-log.md

 # Console

-Status: almost done, for not it getting stripped by esbuild in produciton.
+With vscode-framework it's possible to use console methods and `debug`-like libraries as usual.

-TODO: describe config variants
+> You can't just redefine global `console.log`, because it would affect other extension, running in the same node [Extension Host](https://code.visualstudio.com/api/advanced-topics/extension-host).

 All console methods in your code by default will be redirected to Output channel of your extension.
-You literally don't need to everything.

 ## Example